 Global governance in its present form is entrenching divisions and fuelling discontent, António Guterres told world leaders attending the Munich Security Conference in Germany on Friday.

 🎦IFRC on the situation in Ukraine 🎦OCHA and WHO on the situation in Gaza

 UNRWA Commissioner-General Philippe Lazzarini will deliver a few remarks to the media at the end of his executive briefing to Member States.

-The Committee on the Elimination of Racial Discrimination (CERD) is the body of independent experts that monitors implementation of the Convention on the Elimination of All Forms of Racial Discrimination by its States parties.
+The Committee on Enforced Disappearances (CED) is the body of independent experts which monitors the implementation of the Convention for the Protection of all Persons against Enforced Disappearance by the States parties.

 The Committee and its Secretariat work daily to support victims, civil society organizations, National Human Rights Institutions and States to search for and locate disappeared persons, eradicate, punish and prevent this crime, and repair the damage suffered by the victims.

 The United Nations Human Rights Council will start with its high-level segment from 26 February to 28 February, when dignitaries representing more than 110 Member States will address the Council.

 The session will open at 9 a.m. on Monday, 26 February under the presidency of Ambassador Omar Zniber of Morocco.
 Delivering statements at the opening will be the Secretary-General of the United Nations, António Guterres; the President of the United Nations General Assembly, Dennis Francis; the United Nations High Commissioner for Human Rights, Volker Türk; as well as the Chief of the Federal Department of Foreign Affairs of Switzerland, Ignazio Cassis.

 Committee on Economic, Social and Cultural Rights (CESCR)